AcademySoftwareFoundation/aswf-sample-project/SECURITY.md

 ### Requesting CVE ID's

 CVE ID's are generated, assigned, and cataloged by a "CVE Numbering Authority" (CNA).
-Many familiar companies and organization act as CNA's, including Apple, Autodesk, GitHub, Google, etc. The MITRE Corporation acts as a "CNA of Last Resort", for vulnerabilities in software projects not associated with any other numbering
+Many familiar companies and organizations act as CNA's, including Apple, Autodesk, GitHub, Google, etc. The MITRE Corporation acts as a "CNA of Last Resort", for vulnerabilities in software projects not associated with any other numbering